Valentino (Years & Years and MNEK song)

 "Valentino" is a song by British synthpop band Years & Years and British singer MNEK.
-The song was written by Olly Alexander and MNEK, who served as the track's producer.
+The song was written by Olly Alexander and MNEK, the latter of whom served as the track's producer.
 Accompanied by a music video, "Valentino" was released on 15 February 2019 by Polydor Records, and was featured on the re-release version of Years & Years' second studio album, Palo Santo (2018).
 The music video was filmed in Stockholm, Sweden, and was directed by Jordan Rossi.

+In popular culture

+On November 29, 2021, Hazbin Hotel storyboard artists Arielle Somerville and Tony Raphielle released a music video featuring the song.
+The music video is an animatic of the characters Valentino, Vox, and Angel Dust, with series creator Vivienne Medrano calling it "a perfect song [with] a kickass visual".
+Following Raphielle's work on the music videos for "Addict" and "Poison", a fully-animated version of the music video is in development.